-Leslie was recognized and honoured by the Foundation at its 5th Patrimonial Award Ceremony in November 2014 for his contribution in building the organization and providing a public forum through his newspaper for expressing the Foundation’s objective and highlight our achievements, which is dedicated to the “Preservation and Renewal of the National Heritage of Grenada.”
-His office was the venue of the Foundation’s monthly meeting for many years, when coffee and snacks were served – compliments the Grenadian Voice, until our membership had outgrown his office space.
+Leslie was recognized and honoured by the Foundation at its 5th Patrimonial Award Ceremony in November 2014 for his contribution in building the organisation and providing a public forum through his newspaper for expressing the Foundation’s objective and highlighting our achievements, which is dedicated to the “Preservation and Renewal of the National Heritage of Grenada.”
+His office was the venue of the Foundation’s monthly meetings for many years, when coffee and snacks were served – compliments the Grenadian Voice, until our membership had outgrown his office space.

-Under the auspices of the Willie Redhead Foundation, he organized and managed the Caribbean Archaeological Society conference held in Grenada in partnership with the Martiniquan Archaeological Society in 1999, bringing Archaeologists from all over the Caribbean to the last confluence of the 20th century; his greatest contribution to the Grenadians Society however, in the Sentinel’s view – was his indomitable pursuit of equality and justice for all, regardless of their circumstance, the lobbying for the freedom of the convicted 17, who imprisoned him – is a case in point.
-This he accomplished through the unrelenting pursuit in the PRINT MEDIA and his engaging personality.
+Under the auspices of the Willie Redhead Foundation, he organized and managed the Caribbean Archaeological Society conference held in Grenada in partnership with the Martiniquan Archeological Society in 1999, bringing Archeologists from all over the Caribbean to the last confluence of the 20th century; his greatest contribution to the Grenadian Society however, in the Sentinel’s view – was his indomitable pursuit of equality and justice for all, regardless of their circumstance, the lobbying for the freedom of the convicted 17, who imprisoned him – is a case in point.
+This he accomplished through the unrelenting pursuit of the PRINT MEDIA and his engaging personality.

-The president, management and members of the Foundation join in sending condolences to his wife, Clytie- his family and close friends and may his legacy live on, (Heaven knowns we need it) – while his soul rest in everlasting peace.
+The President, management and members of the Foundation join in sending condolences to his wife, Clytie- his family and close friends and may his legacy live on, (Heaven know we need it) – while his soul rest in everlasting peace.